resuly/resuly.github.io/_posts/2017-04-13-bike-sharing-en.markdown

 - Make the positional prediction for dockless bikes (people may return it anywhere)
 - Too many different bike operators.
 It hard to make all information together.

 I want to make a application to achieve a complete transit navigation.
-The core step is using deep learning to predit bike postion in a short term based on a deep neural network.
+The core step is using deep learning to predit short-term bike postion in a deep neural network.
 This can be separated by 3 steps:
 - Collect majority of shared bikes positions in time
 - Build a properly neural network and train it
 - Predict the bike postion in sepcific area and time